xander0328/ProductListing/README.md

 # Laboratory #1
 App Dev

+Note:
-Note: online_store.sql is uploaded to test with database
+> online_store.sql is uploaded to test with database
+> /index is the homepage of website